naibor/alx-low_level_programming/0x14-bit_manipulation/README.md

 - A function that returns the number of bits you would need to flip to get from one number to another.
     - Prototype: unsigned int flip_bits(unsigned long int n, unsigned long int m);
     - You are not allowed to use the % or / operators
+###### 100-get_endianness.c
+- A function that checks the endianness.
+    - Prototype: int get_endianness(void);
+    - Returns: 0 if big endian, 1 if little endian
+###### 101-password
+- Find the password for this [program](https://github.com/holbertonschool/0x13.c/blob/master/crackme3).
+    - Save the password in the file 101-password
+    - Your file should contain the exact password, no new line, no extra space